JonoB/formly/readme.md

 }

 ```
-Notice that if validation fails, then its necessary to pass the errors and the input back to the get_ method.
+Notice that if validation fails, then its necessary to redirect with the errors and the input.
 By doing
 this, we achieve two things:
 - The form will be automatically re-populated with the posted data.
 - Any errors will be highlighted (if you have enabled the options in Formly; see below)